Why Ginkgo Biloba?

 Dose matters.
 Let me say that again.
 Dose Matters!!!
 If you don't take enough, you don't see much difference.
 The receptor acts like a light switch if the switch is only half way on, there is no light.
 You have to flip the switch.
 But the good news is, more doesn't hurt you.
 If you take too much, you have wasted a little money and you might possibly get an upset stomach.

 We have anecdotally worked out about 3 mg per pound for the extract formula of Ginkgo Biloba.
 For example, a 75 lb child would take 220 mg.
 That may seem like a lot but the active ingredient is only 3 % of the whole.
 The biloba (active ingredient) is only 7mg of a 220 mg dose.
 We have found that maintaining that dosage throughout the day is very beneficial.
 It keeps the GABA at bay.
-That is why we suggest giving the ginkgo 2 times per day (3x if your child seems to need it) Click here for complete dosing chart.
+That is why we suggest giving the ginkgo 2 times per day both morning and evening.
+Click here for complete dosing chart.

 We recommend that you use ginkgo in the capsule form.
 If your child has trouble swallowing pills, you can open up the capsules into food (applesauce, pudding, mashed potatoes, etc.) The liquid form is very difficult to dose correctly.
 The companies will even tell you that it is extremely difficult to dissolve the ginkgo into liquid.
 The dosage that the bottle recommends will seem very high because it is mostly water.
 You will have a much easier time dosing with the capsules, whether your child swallows the pills or not.